P5vc/Documentation/Contributing/contributionGuide.md

 - Do you run a small (or large) business that would like to donate some of its resources towards helping us (i.e. print Priveasy stickers and donate to us all of the profits, offer server space or other free resources, etc.)?
 Thank you!
 Email us!
 - Are you a lawyer or do you know a lawyer that would be willing to help us pro bono in the event of a legal dispute?
 Wonderful!
 Email us!
 - Are you a social media influencer who would be willing to talk about us on the internet, or a reporter who would like to write an article about us?
 Feel free to do so!
 If you ever have any questions, don't hesitate to reach out!
+- Are you an artist who would like to create new designs with our logo or improve our webdesign?
+Please do!
+We can't wait to see what you come up with!
 - Anything else?
 Don't hesitate to reach out, using whatever means work best for you!

+#### Click [here](https://github.com/P5vc/Documentation/blob/master/About/About.md#roadmap "here") to check out our roadmap.
+Our roadmap outlines planned additions to Priveasy that you may be able to help us get a head start on... or finish for us!

 #### Outstanding Contribution Requests: